Variational Multi-Gaussian Phase-Space Dynamics via Automatic Differentiation

-The paper is organized as follows.
-In Section~\ref{sec:open}, we outline the phase-space framework used to describe the open quantum bosonic systems.
-Section~\ref{sec:variational_ansatz} introduces the Variational Multi-Gaussian (VMG) ansatz, while in Section~\ref{sec:Dynamics_var} we derive the equations for the time-dependent variational parameters from the Dirac–Frenkel variational principle.
-In Section~\ref{sec:Generalized Gaussian moments}, we show how this ansatz is particularly well-suited for implementation via automatic differentiation, enabling efficient and scalable simulations.
-In Section~\ref{sec:single-kerr}, we benchmark the method on a single driven-dissipative Kerr quantum parametric oscillator, comparing both the time evolution of observables and the Wigner function to exact results.
-This test case highlights the method’s ability to capture with exquisite precision highly non-Gaussian features, including pronounced Wigner negativities.
-In Section~\ref{sec:bose-hubbard-steady}, we apply our framework to a two-dimensional driven-dissipative Bose–Hubbard lattice with two-boson coherent driving and losses, focusing on the steady-state properties.
-We successfully benchmark against steady-state results from the literature while extending simulations to significantly larger system sizes.
-In Section~\ref{sec:bose-hubbard-dynamics}, we demonstrate that our approach accurately captures the critical quantum dynamics and provides the first calculation of the dynamical critical exponent associated with the corresponding second-order phase transition.
+This paper is organized as follows.
+In Section~\ref{sec:open}, we outline the phase-space framework used to describe open quantum bosonic systems.
+Section~\ref{sec:variational_ansatz} introduces the Variational Multi-Gaussian (VMG) ansatz, and in Section~\ref{sec:Dynamics_var} we derive the equations for the time-dependent variational parameters from the Dirac–Frenkel variational principle.
+In Section~\ref{sec:Generalized Gaussian moments}, \cri{we discuss the implementation of the method using automatic differentiation}.
+In Section~\ref{sec:single-kerr}, we benchmark the method on a single driven dissipative Kerr quantum parametric oscillator by comparing both the time evolution of observables and the Wigner function to exact results. \cri{In Section \ref{sec:Kerr-nonlocal}, we benchmark our method to a system consisting of three Kerr parametric oscillators coupled via nonlocal quantum losses.} In Section~\ref{sec:bose-hubbard-steady}, we apply the approach to a two-dimensional driven dissipative Bose–Hubbard lattice with two-boson coherent driving and losses, focusing on steady-state properties. \cri{We benchmark our results with steady-state data available in the literature.} In Section~\ref{sec:bose-hubbard-dynamics}, we examine the dynamical behavior of the same system and \cri{reveal for the first time the associated dynamical quantum critical exponents}.
 Conclusions and perspectives are presented in Section~\ref{conclusions}.